kbss-cvut/termit-web/_pages/technical-details.markdown

 Source represents the origin of data that are being modelled, e.g. database, data set, document, file etc...

 #### Attribute
-Attribute is a special type of term, representing a property dependent on an object described in a source (e.g. a column in a database table, property described in a document etc).
+Attribute is a special type of term, representing a property dependent on an object described in a source (e.g. a column in a database table, property described in a document etc.).

 ### TermIt ontology